samboy/PassGen/README.md

 To use, do something like this:

 ```
-echo 'Some secret string' > ~/.master_password # Only do this once
+echo 'Some secret string hlrehcv5kn4' > ~/.master_password # Only do this once
 pwgen.sh facebook.com
 ```

-Replace “Some secret string” with a suitably hard to guess string, and facebook.com with the site you need to log in to.
+Replace `Some secret string hlrehcv5kn4` with a suitably hard to guess string, and facebook.com with the site you need to log in to.

 This script is for people familiar with shell scripting (or Bash, as it’s usually called these days); by being a shell script, the rules can